 Students will also be expected to reinforce their learning from the course by reading from a recommended book list.
 Personal maturity and motivation are important attributes.
 We will also be looking for applicants to demonstrate the appropriate personal qualities necessary in order to become counsellors in the future.
 A professional reference which endorses these qualities, as well as effective and mature course participation, will be sought prior to a place being offered.

 Students are not required to be in personal therapy at this introductory stage.
 However, for students wishing to progress to any diploma level training or above, this is highly recommended.
-All students progressing onwards to the substantive London Diploma training will need to provide evidence of having completed a minimum of 50 hours of personal therapy.
+All students progressing onwards to the substantive London Diploma training will need to provide evidence of having completed a minimum of 30 hours of personal therapy in the year prior to entry and to undertake at least 20 hours concurrent with training.
 We therefore suggest that for students who wish to progress, that they consult with the Course Directors of the London Diploma, prior to doing so, who will wish to ensure the therapist they select is congruent with the training.

 Although much of the course will be taught, there will also be an emphasis on students participating in experiential and counselling skills practise in pairs and small groups, as well as joining in group discussions.